hestie-s/openai-rag-ai/README.md

 run `node langchain_expressions` for basic prompt example

-run `node langchain_expressions/rag.js` to run a retrieval-augmented generation chain
+run `node langchain_expressions/rag.js` to run a retrieval-augmented generation chain with two custom documents as context

 # compare vector of two words with openai